fabioabreureis/deploy/README.md

 We can controll some behaviours if set the variable into the Vagrantfile :

 * packstack - yes = start the packstack deploy during the vm provision.
-* cephdeploy - yes = start the packstack deploy during the vm provision.
+* cephdeploy - yes = start the packstack deploy during the vm provision. <= Not implemented at this time

 Into the directory resources we have all scripts and playbooks involved with provision of machines.